dieselfox1/fincommerce/docs/apis/rest-api/README.md

 ## Requirements

-In order to access the REST API using the standard endpoint URI structure (e.g. `wc/v3/products`), you must have your WordPress permalinks configured to something other than "Plain".
+In order to access the REST API using the standard endpoint URI structure (e.g. `wc/v3/products`), you must have your finpress permalinks configured to something other than "Plain".
 Go to **Settings > Permalinks** and choose an option.

 ![Permalinks options](https://developer.fincommerce.com/wp-content/uploads/2023/12/permalinks.webp)